XinFinOrg/Docs-XF/docs/get-started/stablecoin.md

 Commodity-collateralized stablecoins are backed by other types of interchangeable assets like real estate and precious metals.
 Gold is one of the most common commodities to be collateralized.
 Commodity-backed stable coins hold a tangible asset with some real value.
 These commodities can appreciate value over time, which offers an increased incentive to people to use and keep these coins.
 Using commodity-collateralized stable coins, anyone can invest in real estate properties or precious metals across the world.
 Generally, the investment in such assets is only reserved for the wealthy class of investors.
 However, stablecoins open up investment opportunities for average individuals globally.

 **Why StableCoin?**

-A XinFin stablecoin is a cryptocurrency that offers low volatility against the world’s major national currencies, unlocking the benefits for decentralized technology.
+A XinFin stablecoin is a cryptocurrency that offers low volatility against the worlds major national currencies, unlocking the benefits for decentralized technology.
 In a nutshell, stablecoins can be defined as a cryptocurrency with a fixed price.

 A reliable stablecoin offers a number of use cases than that of the blockchain.
 People no more need to worry about the fluctuations in prices of the cryptocurrency daily while buying them.
 Stability in cryptocurrencies allows people to transact quickly and it also enables other crucial financial functions, including credit and loans.